 Rebuilding a’ Royal Manufactory’

 The key issue is not a lack of demand, but how to satisfy it.
-Years of management decay had led to dramatically poor productivity, now being rebuilt.
-Things have been straightened out with no loss of artistic expertise, meaning that the new management now makes a case for a four-fold increase in revenues over the next 4-5 years.
+Years of management decay had led to dramatically poor productivity, being rebuilt over 2025 and 2026, with a combination of new production managers and new production staff.
+Things have been straightened out with no loss of artistic expertise, meaning that the new owner-entrepreneur sees a case for a four-fold increase in revenues over the next 4-5 years.

-Aged and dusty premises have been refurbished; first investments have been made to de-bottleneck production (such as precious metal baths).
+Aged and dusty premises have been partly refurbished; first investments have been made to de-bottleneck production (such as precious metal baths).
 As ever when it comes to the manufacturing of luxury goods, the right balance has to be found between expressing craftmanship talent and injecting productivity capex.
-Odiot must remain a Manufacture in the French meaning of the word i.e. a ‘Royal Manufactory’
+Odiot must remain a Manufacture in the French meaning of the word i.e. a ‘Royal Manufactory’ but a lot can be done in terms of productivity without the losing the ‘hand-made’ touch.

 A word about 2025